patrix87/ExileZ-2/Readme.txt

 BEfilters

 Special Thanks

-MusTanG for the infection plugin
+MusTanG for the infection plugin and a bunch a nice code.

 JASONonSTEAM for providing feedback and the Chernarus town locations.